 • Change protocol.
 If changing servers doesn't work, try changing your VPN protocol.
 Some VPN protocols, such as PPTP and L2TP, are known to be less secure.
 Try switching to a more reliable protocol like OpenVPN or IKEv2.

 • Check for updates.
 VPN providers often release software updates to help their services work more effectively in China.
-These updates may include improvements that help you access websites and services in the country.
+These updates may include improvements that allow you to access websites and services in the country.

 • Contact customer support.
 Reach out to your VPN provider's customer support team.
-They may be able to help troubleshoot the issue or provide guidance on how to get their service to work reliably in China.
+They can help troubleshoot the issue or provide guidance on how to get their service to work reliably in China.

 • Consider alternative VPNs.
 If all else fails, consider using a different VPN.
 Not all VPNs work in China.
 Look for VPNs with a good track record of working in the country.
 Check if they offer a money-back guarantee in case the service doesn't work properly.